yudarw/CoppeliaSim-UR10-with-Python/README.md

 # Control UR10 Arm Robot in CoppeliaSim with Python
-This project shows you how to program an arm robot in Coppeliasim by using Remote API python
+This project is the example of controlling an UR10 arm robot in CoppeliaSim with python through the RemoteAPI.